Warriors Two (1978)

 WARRIORS TWO marks the beginning of Sammo Hung's golden streak as a director, and was one of the front runners of a transformation of martial arts films (along with Snake In The Eagle's Shadow) into kung fu comedies, a movement which had a profound impact on the genre and which propelled Golden Harvest to the top of the Hong Kong movie world, supplanting the previously dominant Shaw Brothers studio, which failed to move with the times.
 Although it feels much like a Shaw Brothers film at times, Sammo's vision and talent is beginning to show through, and he assembled a fine team of skilled martial artists to help him realise it.
 Although he tends to play bumbling, somewhat stupid characters in his films, it is clear that Sammo is a very smart and shrewd director, who plays the clown on screen simply because he knows he does it very well.

 Casanova Wong is the other 'warrior' of the title, one must assume, and the Korean kicker delivers a great physical performance, though Sammo wisely doesn't ask too much of him in the acting department.
-Leung Kar-Yan has tremendous presence, as always, as the stoic Wing Chun master whose philosophy that "someone must give way first to avoid bloodshed" is proved to be not entirely flawless, but whose exposition and demonstration of Wing Chun can not be faulted.
+Leung Kar-Yan has tremendous presence, as always, as the stoic Wing Chun master whose philosophy that "someone must give way first to avoid bloodshed" is proven to be not entirely flawless, but whose exposition and demonstration of Wing Chun can not be faulted.
 As the film is moving into Kung Fu Comedy territory, an appearance by Dean Shek was presumably mandatory - he is irritating, as usual, but his character in this film is probably the best example of his particular shtick.

-The film features some great fight choreography, showcasing the techniques of Wing Chun and other styles, in a way which is only possible when you have a cast that have been training in martial arts since they learnt to crawl.
+The film features some great fight choreography, showcasing the techniques of Wing Chun and other styles, in a way that is only possible when you have a cast that have been training in martial arts since they learnt to crawl.
 There was a time when I would have rated it an 8 or a 9, because I could happily watch films like this all day long, but after consuming so many of them I finally overdosed and now my brain tends to switch off and my attention wander whenever people start fighting on my television... which is a problem in a film like WARRIORS TWO.
 However, I can still appreciate what a well-made film it is for the genre, and its importance in the genre's history, so if I have to mark it down a little bit it is more because the genre itself doesn't satisfy me as much as it once did than because of any failings of the film itself.